Preston-Landers/QuietPlaces/Readme.md

-# Welcome to QuietPlace #
+# Welcome to QuietPlaces #

-This is the source code repository for QuietPlace, an Android app to automatically silence your phone when you enter quiet places.
-You can create, remove and adjust your quiet places at any time.
+This is the source code repository for QuietPlaces, an Android app to automatically silence your phone when you enter quiet places.
+You can create, remove and adjust your quiet places at any time, and quiet places can be automatically suggested based on categories obtained from the Google Places API.

 ## About QuietPlace ##